Alejogb1/job-board/blog-data/error-exceeded-maxredirects-redirect-loop-error.md

 **Resources**

-Alright so you don't want a link fine Here are some classic reading materials and my personal recommendations:
+so you don't want a link fine Here are some classic reading materials and my personal recommendations:

 *   **"HTTP: The Definitive Guide" by David Gourley and Brian Totty:**  This is an old book but its still relevant if you need a deep dive into the inner workings of HTTP including redirects It's like the bible for web protocols and you'll find most of the needed information to understand what redirect rules are and how they are triggered
 *   **"Understanding the Nginx Configuration File" by Mike Shultz:**  This is a great book if you are using Nginx for web servers.
 It gives you examples of configuration scenarios including redirect examples and ways to correctly debug configurations.